keploy/go-sdk/README.md

 These mocks/stubs are realistic and frees you up from writing them manually.
 Keploy creates `readable/editable` mocks/stubs yaml files which can be referenced in any of your unit-tests tests.
 An example is mentioned in [Mocking/Stubbing for unit tests](#mockingstubbing-for-unit-tests) section

 1. Install [keploy](https://github.com/keploy/keploy#quick-installation) binary
-2. **Record**: To record you can import the keploy mocking library and set the mode to record mode.
+2. **Record**: To record you can import the keploy mocking library and set the mode to record mode and run you databases.
 This should generate a file containing the mocks/stubs.

 ```go
 import(